 Institutions, facilities and businesses that have marine mammals must aim to provide the Five Freedoms and meet the highest professional accreditation standards.

 Concern for captive cetaceans is growing among the public and scientific community.
 The BC SPCA recognizes that animals currently in captivity are not releasable.
-We support creating sanctuaries for whales and dolphins to provide the large and diverse habitats they need.
+We support creating sanctuaries for whales and dolphins to provide the large and diverse habitats they need, such as the work of the Whale Sanctuary Project to build the first-of-its kind sanctuary in Nova Scotia.

-Bill S-203 could end the capture and captivity of cetaceans for entertainment in Canada.
-Learn more about this federal bill and opportunities for action.
+In June 2019, Bill S-203 was passed to end the capture and captivity of cetaceans for entertainment in Canada.
+Learn more about this federal bill.

 In April 2014, the BC SPCA made bylaw recommendations to the Vancouver Park Board toward phasing out cetacean programs at the Vancouver Aquarium.
 Read our letter to the Vancouver Park Board (PDF).